AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Try: add above mentioned ``export PS1`` to *.bashrc*.
 Remember ``source .bashrc`` to enable changes

-:Exercise 1.2.1:
+:Exercise 1.2.2:
-  - open ~/.bashrc for eiditng and add there CDPATH example from above, customize it for your needs and test
+ - open *~/.bashrc* for eiditng and add there CDPATH example from above, customize it for your needs and test.
+Tip: remember ``source ~/.bashrc``.
-  - add ``umask 027`` to .bashrc
+ - add ``umask 027`` to *.bashrc*, try creating files
+ - customize a prompt ``$PS1`` and add it to your *.bashrc*, make sure is has a current directory name and the hostname in it in the format *hostname:/path/to/current/dir*.
+   Hint: save the original PS1 like ``oldPS1=$PS1`` to be able to recover it any time.
+   Take a look at https://www.tldp.org/LDP/abs/html/sample-bashrc.html Do you get any good ideas?
  - (*) Set some default options for the ``less`` program in your bashrc.
    Examples: case-insensitive searching, long prompt, wrapping lines.
-  - customize a prompt ``$PS1``, make sure is has a current directory name and the hostname in it in the format *hostname:/path/to/current/dir*.
-Hint: save the original PS1 like ``oldPS1=$PS1`` to be able to recover it any time.

-    - (*) make it colorful
-    - take a look at https://www.tldp.org/LDP/abs/html/sample-bashrc.html
-    Do you get any good ideas?

 Utilities: the building blocks of shell